Discover SPARK

 Webinar: Eyes Wide Open-Harnessing Eye Tracking for Advancements in Autism Diagnosis, Prognosis, and Treatment Progress

-In this webinar, which will take place on May 30, 2024 at 1 p.m.
-Eastern Time, Dr. Pierce will review how eye tracking works to reveal visual and auditory attention patterns in children with autism.
-She will present a body of work collected at her Center across the past 15 years that showcases the versatility of eye tracking as a tool that can not only support accurate diagnoses but also make predictions about current and future symptom severity.
-Moreover, Dr. Pierce will explore how eye tracking holds promise as a tool for tailoring treatments and monitoring their effectiveness.
-Dr. Pierce will also discuss initiatives aimed at delineating subtypes within toddlers with autism spectrum disorder (ASD), paving the way for precision medicine approaches.
-Through new studies at her Center, Dr. Pierce will consider the intricate relationship between eye tracking profiles and early brain development, providing valuable insights into the evolving landscape of autism research and clinical practice.
+In this recorded webinar, Dr. Pierce reviews how eye tracking works to reveal visual and auditory attention patterns in children with autism.
+She presents a body of work collected at her center across the past 15 years that showcases the versatility of eye tracking as a tool that can not only support accurate diagnoses but also make predictions about current and future symptom severity.
+Moreover, Dr. Pierce explores how eye tracking holds promise as a tool for tailoring treatments and monitoring their effectiveness.
+Dr. Pierce discusses initiatives aimed at delineating subtypes within toddlers with autism spectrum disorder (ASD), paving the way for precision medicine approaches.
+Through new studies at her Center, Dr. Pierce considers the intricate relationship between eye tracking profiles and early brain development, providing valuable insights into the evolving landscape of autism research and clinical practice.

 Who is Karen Pierce?